oslokommune/okdata-sdk-python/README.md

         "email": "your_email@domain.com",
         "phone": "999555111"
     },
-    "publisher": "name of organization or person responsible for publishing the data", "processing_stage": "raw"
+    "publisher": "name of organization or person responsible for publishing the data" }
-}

 new_dataset = dataset.create_dataset(data=dataset_metadata)